Henry-H08/JavaScript-Zoo/03_coinflipper/README.md

 # Flipping a coin

-This page uses the JavaScript ''random'' and ''randomVal'' elements to pick between two sides of a coin.
+This page uses the JavaScript ``random`` and ``randomVal`` elements to pick between two sides of a coin.
 The output is then used to set a variable to the appropriate side and change the image accordingly.

 # Style